zmarty/zmarty.github.io/_posts/2025-11-16-llm-inference-guide.md

 ### Hardware

 The hardware you choose determines which models you can run and how fast they'll perform.
 The table below compares various configurations, from budget-friendly consumer GPUs to high-end workstation setups.
-The "Model Size" column shows the approximate parameter range you can run quantization (more on that below), while "Prefill" and "Generation" indicate the speed of prompt processing and token generation respectively.
+The "Model Size" column shows the approximate parameter range you can run with quantization (more on that below), while "Prefill" and "Generation" indicate the speed of prompt processing and token generation respectively.

+> **Note:** The model size ranges assume 4-bit to 8-bit quantization.
+Without quantization (FP16), memory requirements roughly double.

 | Configuration          | Memory      | Model Size | Prefill | Generation | Cost    |
 | ---------------------- | ----------- | ----------------------- | ------- | ---------- | ------- |